 The premium plan is roughly twice the price of the basic plan, but it’s an entirely different beast.
 It unleashes most of the functionality and power that Hostinger has to offer their shared hosting customers.

 It is designed for webmasters who have several sites (or who are serious about their speed).
-You can host an unlimited number of websites, use an unlimited amount of disk space, and eat up an unlimited amount of bandwidth.
-You can have as many MySQL databases as you want, and you can create as many FTP accounts as you want too.
+You can host 100 websites, use an 20GB of disk space, and eat up an unlimited amount of bandwidth.
+You can have as many MySQL databases as your websites need, and you can create 100 FTP accounts too.

 As WordPress is the most popular CMS on the planet, Hostinger has optimized their premium plan with WordPress in mind.
 They’ve made some tweaks to their architecture and settings to ensure that their clients who use WordPress on their premium plan get three times more speed than those on their basic plan.